Back to species list

 Description

-This compact leaf warbler measures approximately 10 centimeters in total length with a wing length of 5 to 6 centimeters.
-The body is slightly elongated with a tail that is nearly square, showing a subtle fork or notch.
-It has a short, pointed bill about 1 centimeter long, dark brown on top and brownish-yellow underneath.
-The wings are notably short and rounded, and the legs are slender and very dark.
-The claws and toes are dark brownish-grey with dusky buff undersides.
-The upperparts are pale green to olive-green, contrasting with a yellowish-white rump.
-The head displays a striking pattern featuring a well-defined pale eyebrow stripe, a faint yellow median crown stripe, and dusky-olive lateral crown stripes.
-The tertial feathers are sepia-colored with whitish tips.
-A broken eyering surrounds the eye, which has a dark brown iris.
-The sexes appear identical.
+Small leaf-warbler with a total length of around 10 cm and wing length of 5–6 cm.
+Body is slightly elongated and compact with a short, pointed dark brown bill (around 1 cm long) that is brownish-yellow on the underside.
+Wings are very short and rounded; legs are slender and very dark.
+Claws and toes are dark brownish-grey with dusky buff undersides.
+Plumage is pale green to olive-green above with a yellowish-white rump.
+Head pattern features a well-defined pale eyebrow stripe, faint yellow median crown stripe, and dusky-olive lateral crown stripes.
+Tertial feathers are sepia-colored with whitish tips.
+Eye is surrounded by a broken eyering with a dark brown iris.
+Sexes are similar.

 Identification